moby/moby/docs/sources/use/host_integration.rst

      /usr/bin/docker start -a 0a7e070b698b
    end script

-Next, we have to edit the docker upstart script (``/etc/init/docker.conf``) so that we run docker with ``-r=false``.
-In this example, we also ensure that docker will start running before *redis* is started.
+Next, we have to configure docker so that it's run with the option ``-r=false``.
+Run the following command:

 .. code-block:: bash

-   description "Docker daemon"

-   start on filesystem and started lxc-net start on (starting redis) stop on runlevel [!2345]

-   respawn

-   script
-   	/usr/bin/docker -d -r=false
-   end script
+   $ sudo sh -c 'echo DOCKER_OPTS="-r=false" > /etc/default/docker'

 Sample systemd Script